netxms/netxms-doc/admin/database-monitoring.rst

 Database monitoring
 ===================

-There are created few specialized monitoring subagents: Oracle, DB2, MongoDB.
-Further will be described how to configure and use this subagents.
-Besides this there is opportunity to monitor also other types of databases supported by |product_name|
+There are several subagents for database monitoring: DB2, Informix, Oracle, MySQL, MongoDB.
+Below we will describe how to configure and use these subagents.
+Besides it's also possible to monitor other types of databases supported by |product_name|
-server(:ref:`link to supported database list<supported-db-list>`) using database query subagent as this databases support receiving performance parameters using queries.
+server(:ref:`link to supported database list<supported-db-list>`) using database query subagent as these databases support receiving performance parameters using queries.
 This subagent details are described in :ref:`dbquery` chapter.

 .. _oracle-subagent: